7ep/r3z/README.md

 tool driven or following the more typical big-design-up-front waterfall methods
 * To provide a demonstration of the results of deep agile internally, as well as for clients and partners

+What would happen if you built software in the simplest possible way from scratch?

+What if our team held quality sacred?

+What if we spent all the necessary time to think things through?

+What if we incorporated diverse perspectives?

+What if testing drove the design?

+If we understand that our software is a reflection of our culture, should we not focus on improving that first?

 #### Java installation notes